flutter/website/src/content/platform-integration/web/initialization.md

 : The `onEntrypointLoaded` callback receives an **engine initializer** object as its only parameter.
-  Use the engine initializer `initializeEngine()` function to set the run-time configuration, like `multiViewEnabled: true`, and start the Flutter web engine.
+  Use the engine initializer `initializeEngine()` function to set run-time configuration options like `multiViewEnabled: true` and `assetBase` (useful when Flutter loads from a different domain or subdirectory than the actual web app).

 **Running the app**
 : The `initializeEngine()` function returns a [`Promise`][js-promise]